Important factors to consider in residence planning

 ||111 destinations, including Hong Kong, Japan, and Singapore||USD 250,000|

-The information provided here reflects the 2020 Henley Passport Index ranking on 7 January 2020.
+The information provided here reflects the 2020 Henley Passport Index ranking on 7 January 2020, and in certain instances, coronavirus-related travel bans may take precedence over the visa information recorded here.